 Pacific Ethanol is the leading producer and marketer of low-carbon renewable fuels and high-quality alcohol products in the United States.

 We are unique in operating ethanol plants in both the West and Midwest.
 The four Pacific Ethanol plants in the Western United States are located in close proximity to both feed and ethanol customers and thus enjoy unique advantages in efficiency, logistics and product pricing.
 These plants produce among the lowest carbon ethanol produced in the United States due to low energy use in production.
-The five Pacific Ethanol plants in the Midwest are located in the heart of the Corn Belt, and benefit from low-cost and abundant feedstock production and ready access to national and international markets.
+The three Pacific Ethanol plants in the Midwest are located in the heart of the Corn Belt, and benefit from low-cost and abundant feedstock production and ready access to national and international markets.

 The integration of Western and Midwestern operations allows Pacific Ethanol the unique ability to capture value along the supply and distribution chains and to take advantage of regional pricing dislocations that are common to the volatile markets in which we operate.

 Kinergy Marketing LLC, the marketing and trading subsidiary of Pacific Ethanol, markets all ethanol and alcohol products for Pacific Ethanol's plants as well as third parties, approaching one billion gallons of ethanol annually based on historical volumes.
-Kinergy provides its customers in the West excellent logistical service, inventory management and reliable supply of ethanol and biodiesel.
+Kinergy provides its customers in the West excellent logistical service, inventory management and reliable supply of ethanol.
 With the Midwestern plants, Kinergy has direct access to markets in the South and East, and to international markets by way of the Mississippi River system and rail to Gulf and East Coast ports.

 Driven By Demand ®